 In accordance with ASC 505-10-45-2, "Equity," receivables from employees for the issuance of capital stock to employees prior to the receipt of cash payment should be reflected in the balance sheet as a reduction to stockholders' equity.
 Therefore, these notes were recorded as full recourse loans to employees and are included in the equity section of the accompanying consolidated balance sheets.
-As of June 30, 2010, each loan maintained its full recourse status.
+As of September 30, 2010, each loan maintained its full recourse status.

-Distributions paid per share of common stock for both the three and six months ended June 30, 2010 and 2009 were \$0.375 and \$0.75 per share, respectively.
-Distributions paid per share of Series A Preferred Stock for both the three and six months ended June 30, 2010 and 2009 were \$0.4843749 and \$0.9687498 per share, respectively.
-Distributions paid per share of Series B Preferred Stock for both the three and six months ended June 30, 2010 and 2009 were \$0.46875 and \$0.9375 per share, respectively.
-Distributions paid per share of senior common stock for both the three and six months ended June 30, 2010 were \$0.0849 per share.
-There were no distributions paid to senior common stockholders for either the three or six months ended June 30, 2009, as senior common stock was not issued until the three month period ended June 30, 2010.
+Distributions paid per share of common stock for both the three and nine months ended September 30, 2010 and 2009 were \$0.375 and \$1.125 per share, respectively.
+Distributions paid per share of Series A Preferred Stock for both the three and nine months ended September 30, 2010 and 2009 were \$0.4843749 and \$1.4531247 per share, respectively.
+Distributions paid per share of Series B Preferred Stock for both the three and nine months ended September 30, 2010 and 2009 were \$0.46875 and \$1.40625 per share, respectively.
+Distributions paid per share of senior common stock for the three and nine months ended September 30, 2010 were \$0.2625 and \$0.3474 per share, respectively.
+There were no distributions paid to senior common stockholders for either the three or nine months ended September 30, 2009, as no senior common stock was outstanding during this period.

 On November 4, 2009, the Company entered into an open market sale agreement, or the Open Market Sale Agreement, with Jefferies & Company, Inc., or Jefferies, under which it may, from time to time, offer to sell shares of its common stock with an aggregate sales price of up to \$25.0 million on the open market through Jefferies, as agent, or to Jefferies, as principal.
-To date, the Company has not sold any shares of common stock under the Open Market Sale Agreement.
+To date, the Company has sold 60,000 shares of common stock under the Open Market Sale Agreement.
+Net proceeds from the sales were approximately \$1.0 million, which were used to repay a portion of the Company's line of credit.

-On November 19, 2009, the Company entered into a dealer manager agreement, or the Dealer Manager Agreement, with Halcyon Capital Markets, LLC, or Halcyon, pursuant to which Halcyon will act as the Company's dealer manager in connection with the Company's continuous private offering of up to 3,333,333 shares of its newly designated senior common stock at \$15.00 per share.
-Holders of the senior common stock will have the right, but not the obligation, following the fifth anniversary of the issuance of such shares proposed to be exchanged, to exchange any or all of such shares of senior common stock for shares of the Company's common stock.
-On April 29, 2010, the Company issued 2,060 shares of senior common stock in a private offering.
-Net proceeds from the sale, after commissions and the dealer manager fee, were \$27,675 The proceeds from the sale of the senior common stock will be used for investment in additional properties and mortgage loans, to repay indebtedness, to potentially purchase shares of the Company's preferred stock on the open market, or other general corporate purposes.
+On November 19, 2009, the Company entered into a dealer manager agreement, as amended and restated on December 22, 2009, or the Dealer Manager Agreement, with Halcyon Capital Markets, LLC, or Halcyon, pursuant to which Halcyon agreed to act as the Company's dealer manager in connection with the Company's continuous private offering of up to 3,333,333 shares of its then newly designated unregistered senior common stock at \$15.00 per share.
+Holders of the unregistered senior common stock have the right, but not the obligation, following the fifth anniversary of the issuance of such shares, to exchange any or all of such shares of senior common stock for shares of the Company's common stock.
+On October 19, 2010, the Company terminated the private offering of unregistered senior common stock, including the dividend reinvestment plan for the senior common stock.
+In connection with the termination, the Company wrote-off approximately \$1.6 million of fees and expenses incurred related to the offering and for which the Company does not expect to be reimbursed.
+The expenses consisted primarily of legal, accounting and fees paid to Halcyon, and are recorded as professional fees in the Company's consolidated statement of operations.
+To date, the Company has issued 58,893 shares of unregistered senior common stock pursuant to the private offering and related dividend reinvestment plan.
+Net proceeds from these sales, after selling commissions and dealer manager fees, were approximately \$787,000.